sourcerer-io/sourcerer-app/README.md

 * Visual presentation your development experience
 * *Finally!* Summary of all repositories you've contributed to :tada:
 * Interesting facts about yourself
-* :radio: News channels that are relevant to your code

 Creating your profile is just the first step for us at Sourcerer.
 Some of the things on our roadmap include:
 * Engineers to follow and learn from